Rubega-Musilk/pyrrhic/README.md

 having to name them explicitly, e.g. by scanning files for `@import` statements

-* Pyrrhic doesn't just track files: it also tracks the Python bytecode of the command used to create an output: change how a build command is implemented, and Pyrrhic knows to update the target
+* Pyrrhic doesn't just track files: it also tracks the Python bytecode of the command used to create an output.
+Change how a build command is implemented and Pyrrhic knows to update the target.

 ### Correct and minimal